tadashi-aikawa/ghostwriter.nvim/README.md

         { mark = "_", emoji = "rip" },
         { mark = " ", emoji = "circle-success" },
       },
+      bullet = {
-      -- Specifies the emoji that bullets are converted to in Slack notification messages bullet = {
+        -- The emoji that bullets are converted to in Slack notification messages emoji = "dot",
-        emoji = "dot",
       },
+      header = {
+        -- Number of visual line breaks before headers before_blank_lines = 1,
+      },
+      indent = {
-      -- Specifies how many times the Markdown indentation is multiplied in Slack notification messages indent = {
+        -- How many times the Markdown indentation is multiplied in Slack notification messages ratio = 2,
-        ratio = 2,
       },
     })